Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 * Details on using **NOT** in filters

-# 15. Using SQL Joins to Obtain Precise Data
+# 2.6 Using SQL Joins to Connect Tables and Retrieve Information

 > Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.